TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Apparently, clipboard prevents connection to any server...
+	- Because it can't bind the socket

+- We'll detect whether the server is internal at the server browser stage.
+	- Because we'll ping both addresses.

 - The masterserver should dump entire state before restarting for update
 	- To give servers a chance, set time of last heartbeat to current time after starting up